-Asakusa (浅草) is very popular district in Tokyo.
-We have Senso-ji, Buddhist temple there.
-We also have some more temples, so many Japanese souvenir shops and Ryokan (Japanese style accommodation that has Tatami room).
+Asakusa (浅草) is one of most popular tourist places in Tokyo.
+There is Senso-ji, Buddhist temple.
+We also have some more temples and many Japanese souvenir shops.

 Asakusa is known as the terminal station of Tobu Railway.
 Tobu Railway connects Asakusa, Tokyo Skytree, Nikko and Kinugawa Onsen.
 You may come to Asakusa to take Tobu Railway.

 Asakusa is nice place to stay too.
 But if you access from downtown Tokyo, such as Tokyo, Shinjuku station, the JR pass does not cover the access to Asakusa because JR does not have a station in Asakusa.
 You have to take Tokyo Metro to get to Asakusa.
 The Metro and other subway lines are not covered by the JR Pass.

 In this post, I will show you how to access to Asakusa from major stations in Tokyo by the JR Pass.
 If you use JR East Pass, Tokyo Wide Pass, Hokuriku Arch Pass, JR East-South Hokkaido Rail Pass, you can use same way.

 Nara is the former capital city in Japan and it is older than Kyoto.
 Many shrines, temples and districts are listed on UNESCO World Heritage, National Heritage and/or National Treasure.
 When you travel in Kansai region, you may think about visiting or staying in Nara.
 If you go to Osaka or Kyoto from other cities, such as Tokyo, you can get there by Shinkansen.
 But when you go to Nara, there are several routes and options.
 The trip route to Nara is varied by your trip plan and/or the deal which you intend to use.

 In this post, I would like to share the information about access to Nara by train and bus.